spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/scalable-application-infrastructure.md

 ## RAM distribution

-To exclude runtime memory limit issues, the memory allocated to each worker must be also managed by .
+To exclude runtime memory limit issues, the memory allocated to each worker is also managed by computational resource manager.

 The amount of RAM available for workers is calculated based on `memory_get_usage();` and `ini_get('memory_limit');` and distributed evenly.
 Formula: